Russia strikes south Ukraine city, presses attacks in east

 Early in the campaign, the Ukrainian forces fended off Russian attempts to capture Mykolaiv, which sits near the Black Sea Coast between Russia-occupied Crimea and the main Ukrainian port of Odesa.

-Since then, the Russian troops have halted their attempts to advance in the city but continued to pummel it with regular missile strikes.
+Since then, the Russian troops have halted their attempts to advance in the city but have continued to pummel both Mykolaiv and Odesa with regular missile strikes.

+Russian Defense Ministry spokesman Lt.
+Gen. Igor Konashenkov said Sunday that Russian missiles destroyed a depot for anti-ship Harpoon missiles delivered to Ukraine by NATO allies, a claim that couldn’t be independently confirmed.

 The British Defense Ministry said Sunday that Russia is moving manpower and equipment between Kherson, Mariupol and Zaporizhzhia.
 It said the Russians also are increasing their security measures around Melitopol.